lihaoyi/scala.rx/readme.md

 }
 ```

+The value of `b()` updates as you would expect as the series of `Future`s complete (in this case, manually using `Promise`s).

-Making it handy if your dependency graph contains some asynchronous elements.
-For example, you could have a `Rx` which depends on another `Rx`, but requires an asynchronous web request to calculate.
-With `async`, the results from the asynchronous web request will be pushed back into the change propagation graph automatically when the `Future` completes, conveniently updating the rest of the graph with the result without the programmer having to do a thing.
+This is handy if your dependency graph contains some asynchronous elements.
+For example, you could have a `Rx` which depends on another `Rx`, but requires an asynchronous web request to calculate its final value.
+With `async`, the results from the asynchronous web request will be pushed back into the change propagation graph automatically when the `Future` completes, starting off another propagation cycle and conveniently updating the rest of the graph which depends on the new result.

 `async` optionally takes a second argument which causes out-of-order `Future`s to be dropped.
 This is useful if you always want to have the result of the most recently-created `Future` which completed.